 This work relates to my previous postdoctoral work on the Annonaceae family in the Sauquet lab at the Université Paris-Sud (funded by the Early Postdoc.Mobility fellowship of the Swiss National Science Foundation).
 This project was in collaboration with Daniel Kissling, Hélène Morlon, Thomas Couvreur, Lars Chatrou and Hervé Sauquet, to study “Frugivory, functional traits and the diversification of a tropical angiosperm family: Annonaceae (Magnoliales)”.
 For a 1 minute summary of the project- watch this video.

 Frugivory (i.e. fruit-eating and seed dispersal by animals) is ubiquitous in tropical ecosystems, but the role that frugivores have played in the macroevolution of species-rich tropical plant families remains largely unexplored.
 This project will investigate how plant traits relevant to frugivory (e.g. fruit size, fruit color, fruit shape, understory/canopy growth form, etc.) are distributed within the angiosperm families of custard apples (Annonaceae) and palms (Arecaceae), how this relates to diversification rates, and whether and how it coincides with the global biogeographic distribution of vertebrate frugivores (birds, bats, primates, other frugivorous mammals) and their ecological traits (e.g. diet specialization, body size, flight ability, etc.).
-Annonaceae and palms are particularly suitable because they are well studied, species-rich (ca. 2400 species), characteristic in all tropical rain forests, and dispersed by most groups of vertebrate seed dispersers.
+Annonaceae and palms are particularly suitable because they are well studied, species-rich (both families comprise ca. 2400 species), characteristic in all tropical rain forests, and dispersed by most groups of vertebrate seed dispersers.
 Using a phylogenetic framework and functional trait and species distribution data we will test (i) how fruit trait variability relates to phylogeny and other aspects of plant morphology (e.g. leaf size, plant height, growth form, floral traits) and animal dispersers and their traits, (ii) to what extent interaction-relevant plant traits are related to diversification rates, and (iii) whether geographic variability in fruit traits correlates with the biogeographic distribution of animal dispersers and their traits.

 The evolution of diversity and functional traits in mediterranean-type ecosystems

 I am interested in understanding the causes of the extraordinary (taxonomic and functional) richness of angiosperms in mediterranean-type ecosystems (MTEs), i.e. the Cape, Western Australia, California, the Mediterranean Basin and Chile – all classified as biodiversity hotspots.
 I specifically study how vegetative functional traits (e.g. sclerophyllous leaves) have evolved, and which processes may underlie patterns of convergence or non-convergence between MTEs.
-Furthermore, I am interested how these traits may have interacted with the abiotic environment (climatic niches) in which lineages have evolved, and how this interaction could have influenced speciation and extinction rates, and thus species-richness in these systems.
+Furthermore, I am interested in how these traits may have interacted with the abiotic environment (climatic niches) in which lineages have evolved, and how this interaction could have influenced speciation and extinction rates, and thus species-richness in these systems.
 My main focal clades are Proteaceae, Rhamnaceae, and the Cape Penaeaceae and Diosmeae.

 Why are there so many species of flowering plants?